If a child said to you: “I don’t want to engage with my learning”, what would you say in response?

 Even as you plan for the Wows and the Ahas, how can you respond to children who still make it obvious that they do not want to engage with their learning?
 Here are some possible responses3:

 - If you don’t keep learning, you end up staying the same all through your life.
 This is not a good idea.
 If you’re not careful, you may eventually become boring even to yourself, let alone to others around you.
 Instead, it’s important to become more interesting by learning lots of new things.
 From the moment you were born, you were designed to be a learner.

 - Not all learning is easy and fun.
 Most of the time, you have to struggle when learning something new.
 Too many kids say their school learning is boring, although that’s often because they have to work hard on what they’re doing.
-The reality is that if you want to get better at something, you have to learn about it and practise a lot.
+The reality is that if you want to get better at something, you have to learn about it and practice a lot.